Nikita’s Solo Winter Spiti Experience was all about Daring the Unknown!

 “Oh look up there!”

-Something about their voice seemed off to me.
+Something about their voice seemed off to her.
 Perhaps they had realised how too much exertion can deform a perfectly moulded sculpture.
 Being healthy is about balancing the right things in the right manner.
 The rat race can make us forget these things quite easily.

 Cheers to the new-found self